GosUxD/CryoET/README.md

-This is the code for the 15th place public/18th place private for the CryoET Kaggle Problem.
+This is the code for the 15th place public/18th place private leaderboard ranking for the CryoET Kaggle Problem.
 It uses various models and final ensemble with ONNX to achieve the rankings.